“I grew up in a home where reading was not requested, it was required.”

-I’m a West Coast native, born and raised, who grew up with my nose in a book.
+I’m a West Coast native, born and raised, and grew up with my nose in a book.
 I jokingly refer to my mother and grandmother as my first librarians.
 As a child I’d ask my mother a word definition.
-Her response was always the same: “get the dictionary and look it up.”
-Mama knew the answers, but she taught me to seek knowledge and be comfortable in a world made up of pages.
+Her response never changed: “get the dictionary.”
+Mama knew the answers, but she intentionally taught me to seek knowledge and be comfortable in a world of words.
 My Granny?
 She was a little more subtle.
 She simply read.
 Constantly!
-While her days were filled with the duties and obligations of a housewife, mother of 9, grandmother of 22, (not to mention great grands) church mother and friend, Granny managed to read.
+While her days were filled with the duties and obligations of a housewife, mother of 9, grandmother of 22, (not to mention great grands) church mother and friend, Granny still managed to read.
 One of my fondest memories is my grandmother sitting in her favorite overstuffed chair, my cousins outside ripping and running, Granny with a book in her hands and me sitting at her feet with a book in mine.
-Those quiet moments, just the two of us each lost in her own literary world, were priceless and treasured.
+Those quiet moments, just the two of us each lost in our own literary worlds, were priceless and treasured.
 My grandmother loved her “cowboys” (not Dallas!) and devoured every Zane Grey western she could while I immersed myself in Laura Ingalls Wilder’s prairie life.
 (Peek in my book collection and you’ll find a tattered, well-read copy of Little House of the Prairie—a gift from Granny).
 My grandmother passed away in 1996.
-When she did, she left a fully-packed, backyard storage shed behind.
+When she did, she left a fully-packed, backyard storage shed.
 What was inside?
 Books!
-My love of literature is my beloved Granny’s legacy.
+A love of literature was her legacy.

 My childhood was filled with reading—with Granny, at my public library, at my good friend’s house, she on one twin bed, me on the other, both of us lost in pages, oblivious to her houseful of siblings.
 Even as a teen, I devoured books.
 My aunt’s home library proved a treasure chest.
 That’s where, at the age of 14, I discovered Alex Haley’s Roots.
 I read it cover to cover.
 And a few other things my mother wouldn’t approve of…like Mandingo and… Never mind!